rocky-linux/documentation/docs/books/sed_awk_grep/1_regular_expressions_vs_wildcards.md

   - Regular expression
 ---

-# Regular expressions VS wildcards
+# Regular expressions and wildcards

 In the GNU/Linux operating system, regular expressions and wildcards often have the same symbol (or style), so people often confuse them.